citp/privacy-policy-historical/j/ju/jus/justparts.com.md

-> *The following text is extracted and transformed from the justparts.com privacy policy that was archived on 2013-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131230183426id_/http%3A//www.justparts.com/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the justparts.com privacy policy that was archived on 2014-05-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140519161409id_/http%3A//www.justparts.com/Privacy-Policy) for the most accurate reproduction.*

-# Privacy Policy | JustParts.com
+# The JustParts.com Privacy Policy

 JustParts Privacy Policy